srImathE satakOpAya nama:

 Similar to nanjIyar‘s introduction.

-9th pAsuram – When parAnkusa nAyaki was thinking as in (the previous pAsuram) “sAyalodu maNi mAmai thaLarnthEn nAn” (I have become tired losing my color, luster, etc), a cool wind touches her body.
-Seeing its nature, she thought that there is something to it, just like thArai said “sugrIva was struggling a little while ago being beaten up by vAli – but the same sugrIva has returned with a great roar – there must be something to it (i.e., having the support of srI rAma))”.
-When a king would send his servants to torture those who disobey (or defame) the king, those persons may try to give some wealth, etc., to the servants to avoid the torture, parAnkusa nAyaki tells the cool wind “you go and inform him about my plight and if he does not care about my offerings, then you can return to finish me”.
+Ninth pAsuram – When parAngusa nAyagi was thinking as in (the previous pAsuram) “sAyalodu maNi mAmai thaLarnthEn nAn” (I have become tired losing my colour, lustre etc), a cool wind touches her body.
+Seeing its nature, she thought that there is something to it, just like thArai said “sugrIva was struggling till a little while ago being beaten up by vAli – but the same sugrIva has returned with a great roar – there must be something to it (i.e., having the support of srI rAma))”.
+When a king sends his servants to torture those who disobey (or defame) the king, those persons may try to give some wealth etc to the servants to avoid the torture.
+In the same way parAngusa nAyagi tells the cool wind “you go and inform him about my plight and if he does not care about my offerings, then you can return to put me to my end”.

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)